isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-best-flea-spray-for-home.markdown

 , repel fleas and ticks.
 It is also able to
-[kill flea larvae and eggs](https://pestpolicy.com/how-to-kill-flea-eggs/) , ticks as well as mosquitoes.Â Vets Best
+[kill flea larvae and eggs](https://pestpolicy.com/how-to-kill-flea-eggs/) , ticks as well as mosquitoes.
+Vets Best
 [Flea and Tick home](https://pestpolicy.com/home-remedies-for-fleas/) spray are available in a 32-ounce pack and an 8-ounce pack.
 Vets Best